reingart/pyfpdf/docs/index.md

 * This library could only exist thanks to the dedication of many volunteers around the world:
   [list & map of contributors](https://github.com/PyFPDF/fpdf2/blob/master/README.md#contributors-)
 * You can download an offline PDF version of this manual: [fpdf2-manual.pdf](fpdf2-manual.pdf)
-* Looking for alternatives?
-Check out [this detailed list of PDF-related Python libs by Patrick Maupin](https://github.com/pmaupin/pdfrw#other-libraries).
-There is also `pikepdf`, `PyFPDF2` & `WeasyPrint`.